How to Prepare for the ACT Reading Test

 • Examine the POV/perspective of characters or individuals referenced in the text

-These questions are about analyzing why the author made particular choices and understanding points of view.
+Overall, these questions are about analyzing why the author made particular choices and understanding perspectives and points of view.

 Integration of Knowledge and Ideas (13-23% of Questions)